topherCantrell/computerarcheology/content/Arcade/Phoenix/Code.md

 38A6: 56              LD      D,(HL)
 38A7: 23              INC     HL
 38A8: 5E              LD      E,(HL)
-; This is a simple protection against plagiarism !
+; This is a simple protection against piracy !
 ; Changing this single letter will result in a disturbing graphics garbage, ; when you hit a bird.
 38A9: 3A 8C 19        LD      A,($198C)           ; {code.L198C} First letter 'R' from: " AMSTAR ELECTRONICS CORP. "